One-berry/One-berry/README.md

 framework: [Spring, Bootstrap],

 challenge: "Not only the above, I'm interested in AWS and AI.
-So I want to study hard and achieve results in interesting fields."
+So I wanna study hard and achieve results in interesting fields."

 }
 ```